Today I am dissecting Dysbiocide. And dang I’m excited about it!

 Stemona (Stemona sessilifolia) (root) (powder and extract)

-Finding information on Stemona sessilifolia isn’t very easy.
+Finding information on Stemona sessilifolia isn’t easy.
 The information you can find about Stemona, as the Genus, focuses on the lungs and respiratory conditions.

 The fact that this is the second ingredient listed on the ingredients list means that there is something fairly powerful in it.